suchipi/quickjs/README.md

 ## Changes to `quickjs`:

-- Additional hooks are exposed that allow importing modules synchronously or asynchronously:
+- Additional functions are exposed that allow importing modules synchronously or asynchronously:
   - `JS_DynamicImportAsync`
   - `JS_DynamicImportSync`
   - `JS_DynamicImportSync2` (additional arg for specifying basename that the import specifier is relative to)
+- Additional error-related functions added:
+  - `JS_ThrowError`
+  - `JS_AddPropertyToException`

 ## Changes to project organization

 - Stuff is reorganized into separate folders under `src`.
 - `tup` is used to organize the build system, instead of everything being in a big Makefile.
 But you don't _need_ tup to build; only to update the build scripts (which are commited in git).
+- macOS binaries are now cross-compiled from Linux
+- we now compile ARM macOS binaries as well
+  - These should work on both M1/M2/etc macbooks as well as on jailbroken iPhones/iPads
+- Line endings have been made consistent and trailing whitespace has been removed

 There are also probably some other miscellaneous changes I forgot.